farakiko/ImageSegmentationPASCAL/README.md

 # ImageSegmentationPASCAL
-Image segmentation is a key problem in the field of computer vision with applications such as scene understanding, medical imaging, robot perception, image compression, augmented reality, and many others.
-Recently, deep learning has been proven success in a wide range of vision applications.
-In this project, we investigate the use of a fully convolutional network to solve over one of the most popular datasets used for semantic segmentation.
-The fully convolutional network under investigation is considered the state-of-the-art in image semantic segmentation.

 The main goal of this work is to recognize objects from a number of visual object classes through the generation of a visually segmented picture of the input image.
 It is  a supervised learning learning problem in that a training set of labelled images is provided.
 The twenty object classes that have been selected are:
 - Person: person